Ulmus minor 'Schuurhoek': Description

 A tall tree, the trunk covered with light branches over its entire length, and reputedly very resistant to exposure.
+Fontaine described the leaves as "quite long-pointed for the species".

 Pests and diseases

 No resistance to Dutch elm disease has been noted, and the tree is susceptible to Verticillium wilt.

 Cultivation

 The elm was originally cultivated as a windbreak tree in coastal areas of the Netherlands.
 It is not known to have been introduced to North America or Australasia.

 Etymology

 The tree is named for the small rural district of Schuurhoek in Zeeland.